meditans/unification-sop/README.md

 `fooR(X, fooI(Y))`, because, since the variables are typed, `Var 1` has type `String` in the first case and `Int` in the second.

+As an important side effect, you can also talk about unification for types that are not structurally recursive: I see this as an important expressive improvement on the classic `unification-fd` approach.
+This also opens the way for optimizations, because if in our problems we care only about non-recursive data types, we can omit the occurs check while maintaining soundness.

 You can find more information in the (WIP) tutorial, or see the haddock documentation.